What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 After submerging the hay, hang the hay net for at least 30 minutes to allow the water to drain before offering it to your horse.

-Reducing NSC Content
+Reducing NSC / HC Content

 Non-structural carbohydrates in forage consist of: